Leon Kass: Philosophical influences

+Public lectures

+In 1991, Kass delivered the sixth Erasmus Lecture, titled Man and Woman: An Old Story, sponsored by First Things magazine and the Institute on Religion and Public Life.
+In his address, Kass examined the meaning of sexual difference through the lens of biblical and philosophical reflection, exploring how the relationship between man and woman reveals enduring truths about human nature, love, and moral order.
+The lecture reflected Kass’s broader interest in bioethics and the moral foundations of human life.

 Honors and awards

 Kass was named the 2009 Jefferson Lecturer by the National Endowment for the Humanities.
 The Jefferson Lecture is "the highest honor the federal government bestows for distinguished intellectual and public achievement in the humanities."
-Kass's lecture, delivered at the Warner Theatre in Washington, D.C. on May 21, 2009. was entitled "Looking for an Honest Man: Reflections of an Unlicensed Humanist".
+Kass's lecture, delivered at the Warner Theatre in Washington, D.C., on May 21, 2009. was entitled "Looking for an Honest Man: Reflections of an Unlicensed Humanist".
 In his lecture, he expressed the view that science has become separated from its humanistic origins and the humanities have lost their connection to metaphysical and theological concerns.